 If you are accused of healthcare fraud, whether as a healthcare provider, insurance company, or individual, it is imperative that you seek legal assistance to avoid facing severe penalties.
 A federal crimes attorney is your best chance of getting a reduced sentence or avoiding punishment all the same.

-Turn to the aggressive and effective federal crimes attorneys at Foley Griffin, LLP.
+Turn to the aggressive and effective federal crimes attorneys at Foley Griffin.
 With over 75 years of collective experience, we aren’t afraid to go to bat for our clients in court.
 We can help you determine your options and work with you to get the best possible outcome.